 After you've added a knowledge base that is associated to a domain, configure the articles so that each is linked to the appropriate intent.

-Train a knowledge base
+Tune a knowledge base

 - Performing a search using a consumer utterance.